showpass/showpass-wordpress-plugin/README.md

 ## 5.1.
 Page parameter

-This plugin recieve `page` parameter.
+This shortcode recieve `page` parameter.
 If this parameter is set, you tell the plugin to use custom links for event's redirect.

-Example:  `[showpass_calendar page="event-detail"]`  - This will tell the plugin that on click on event it will not redirect to external link for event, but it will redirect on the same website with this url: `website.main.url/event-detail?slug=event-slug`
+Example:  `[showpass_calendar page="event-detail"]`  - This will tell the plugin that on click on event it will not redirect to external link for event, but it will redirect on the same website with this url: website.main.url/`event-detail`?slug=event-slug

 The `page` parameter is `event-detail` in this case, and it will be whatevet page you want.